Opinion dynamics 1: Social contagion moves hearts and minds

 “I literally had somebody ask me in 2016 what’s the bumper sticker that is going to mobilize Latinos?”
 García Bedolla says.
 “What we actually needed were mobilization strategies that would talk to the third, fourth, fifth, and sixth generation English monolingual Mexican Americans in San Antonio… That’s the kind of specificity that we need.”

-Social network analysis invites us to think of the network of social connection that citizens are in, and whether we can reach them like normal people, through their communities, rather than the checkbox they ticked on a form somewhere.
+Social network analysis invites us to think of the network of social connections that citizens are in, and whether we can reach them like normal people, through their communities, rather than the checkbox they ticked on a form somewhere.

 6 Social contagion sets us up to ask useful questions about how we can make a difference

 Meanwhile in Australia, Jakubowicz and Ho, in Was there an ‘ethnic vote’ in the 2019 election and did it make a difference?, correlate conservative policy preferences to ethnic community prevalence.
 There is not necessarily anything wrong with that per se.
 But consider the types of interventions that are suggested by considering this as a factor rather than a network problem.
 In the network version, a person’s Chinese ethnicity is an indicator that they are likely to have a social network including an above-average number of other ethnically Chinese people.
-If the people in this indivudal’s network were disproportionately likely not to vote for my preferred candidate, then I am encouraged in a social network model to imagine ways in which I being this individual and my candidate’s social networks together to chance this preference.
+If the people in this individual’s network were disproportionately likely not to vote for my preferred candidate, then I am encouraged in a social network model to imagine ways in which I bring this individual and my candidate’s social networks together to change this preference.

 On the other hand, if I imagine Chineseness is an immutable fact leading to intransigent opposition to my preferred candidate then I am left with little to do to further my candidate’s interest.
-At least, little that I can do in a modern social democracy, where disenfranchising or expelling ethic groups or other categories based on the presumed political alignment is something we leave to authoritarian states.
+At least, little that I can do in a modern social democracy, where disenfranchising or expelling ethnic groups or other categories based on the presumed political alignment is something we leave to authoritarian states.

 Static factor models invite us to consider people as obstacles.
 Immutable factor models, that is, tend to suggest despair or despotism.
 Network models invite us to consider other human beings as precisely that.
 Social network models, that is, tend to suggest democratic engagement.

-If you have a alternative factor-based theory to social contagion — say, that people of a certain ethnic group tend to share an opinion — then that also might turn out to be, partially or entirely, a theory about social networks in disguise.
+If you have an alternative factor-based theory to social contagion — say, that people of a certain ethnic group tend to share an opinion — then that also might turn out to be, partially or entirely, a theory about social networks in disguise.
 Let’s say you notice a particular belief that has an ethnic association, such as the famously common belief in Japan that blood type is implicated in personality type.
 Is there something about the ancient cultural heritage of Japan?
 No, it only dates back to the 1970s.
 This belief might be readily transmitted between people of Japanese background because, like most humans, Japanese are more likely to know people of the same ethnicity as themselves.
 Maybe there are other beliefs that the Japanese community would be open to transmitting, even?

 Figure 10

-But even if you think you really have found some hidden factor in people that makes them easy to classify and predict, you _still_might really want to think about the networks amongst people who have that factor.
+But even if you think you really have found some hidden factor in people that makes them easy to classify and predict, you still might really want to think about the networks amongst people who have that factor.
 Imagine you are a marketer trying to sell a product, say, roller skates, and you have a factor-type theory of human personality.
 Maybe your theory says people have pro-roller-skate values, or fun-affinity or whatever you wish to call it.
 Now, to sell roller skates you need to find all the people in the world with pro-roller skate values.
 What on earth are pro-roller skate values?
 Which values are anti-roller skate values?

 Now I do not work in marketing but I am pretty sure your roller skate strategy won’t do well compared to that of a colleague who thinks that there is no need to identify roller skate values.
 Probably a better marketing strategy is getting some people out there to have fun with roller skates, let other people see that roller skates are indeed fun, especially with their friends, and let viral marketing do the rest.
-In other words, let the social network do the marketing with spending time trying to chase the ineffable roller skate affinity.
+In other words, let the social network do the marketing without spending time trying to chase the ineffable roller skate affinity.

 But suppose that you are persuaded that roller-skate values are real and important.